LANGHE WINE TASTINGS, A JOURNEY TO DISCOVER PIEDMONT THROUGH ITS MOST PRIZED PRODUCT

 Barbera d’Asti and Nizza Monferrato

 Monferrato is recognized as the historical production area of Barbera d’Asti, and Nizza Monferrato is its capital of choice.
 A green sea of rolling hills will lead you to discover small family-run wineries.
-Ua stop in the medieval town of Nizza Monferrato will be interesting.
+Ua stop in the medieval town of Nizza Monferrato will be attractive.
 You will find wineries that made Barbera d’Asti history in the early 1900s.
 Tasting the various Barberas, you will appreciate their unique characteristics.
 A wine of marked acidity, which improves and mellows with time.
 A wine of great versatility, which goes well with the local cuisine where typical Asti meets Ligurian influence.

 From this list, one can understand the richness of Piedmontese wine production!